FarrowStrange/hetzner-api-dyndns/README.md

 curl "https://dns.hetzner.com/api/v1/zones" -H \
 'Auth-API-Token: ${apitoken}' | jq
 ```

+## Choose Method for extracting your public ip with Parameter: -m

+There are 3 methods implemented right now:

+* **-m who-am-i**, via dig request to who-am-i, the external ip will be determined
+* **-m server**, use your **own** server to determine the external ip.
+  In ./server-backend  is a simple php script for the backend; it is also possible to protect the backend via .htaccess and using credentials (basic auth).
+* **-m fritzbox**, use fritzbox's functionality to determine the current external ip using [this script](https://wiki.ubuntuusers.de/FritzBox/Skripte/) from ubuntuusers.

 ## Get a record ID
 If you want to get a record ID manually you may use the following curl command.
 ```